Marginal Influence of Anomalous Josephson Current on Odd-Frequency Spin-Triplet Pairing in Ferromagnetic Josephson Diodes: Introduction

 Initially, odd-$\omega$ superconductivity was believed to be an intrinsic bulk property~\cite{balat,abr}.
 However, later studies revealed that it can also be generated at interfaces and surfaces of superconducting junctions~\cite{tanak,vol,yoko,ann,linn,lindd2,pal,voll,berg3,kopu,amb1,cre,burr,lof,vol1,fom,buz,hwa,tamu,berg1,berg2,dutta,pal1,tsi}, as well as in systems driven by time-dependent external fields~\cite{tri1,tri2}.
 These discoveries have positioned odd-$\omega$ correlations as a promising platform for superconducting spintronics~\cite{LIND}.

-Recently, it has been shown that an anomalous Josephson current can arise between even-$\omega$ and odd-$\omega$ superconductors due to the emergence of induced odd-(even-)$\omega$ components at their interface~\cite{tak}.
-This raises an intriguing question: can odd-$\omega$ pairing induced at the interface of a bulk even-$\omega$ superconductor be influenced by the anomalous Josephson effect or by the Josephson diode effect (JDE)~\cite{blu,mda,jxh,ytan,costa,bpal,btu,jhuc,zhy,rse,sfr,jdp,rseo,zli,pav,jcn,hva,qch,hfl}?
+Recently, it has been shown that an anomalous Josephson current can arise between even-$\omega$ and odd-$\omega$ superconductors due to the emergence of induced odd-$\omega$ (even-$\omega$) components at their interface~\cite{tak}.
+This raises an intriguing question: can odd-$\omega$ pairing be induced at the interface of a bulk even-$\omega$ superconductor be influenced by the anomalous Josephson effect or by the Josephson diode effect (JDE)~\cite{blu,mda,jxh,ytan,costa,bpal,btu,jhuc,zhy,rse,sfr,jdp,rseo,zli,pav,jcn,hva,qch,hfl}?
 In Ref.~\cite{jfl}, the authors speculated that the anomalous Josephson current may affect odd-$\omega$ EST correlations, as they observed an apparent proportionality between the two in a ferromagnetic trilayer junction.
+In this {article,} we seek to find whether this speculation is borne out via detailed calculations in a Josephson diode with bulk even-$\omega$ $s$-wave superconductors, wherein both anomalous Josephson current and odd-$\omega$ pairing are induced. {The odd-$\omega$ pairing correlations studied in Ref.~\cite{jfl} used only local coordinates in a long trilayer Josephson junction (JJ).
+However, in this article, we consider both local as well as non-local coordinates to study odd-$\omega$ pairing correlations and for both long and short trilayer JJ alongwith comparing the trilayer results with those from a bilayer JJ.
+Further, the ferromagnetic interfaces in Ref.\cite{jfl} are only in the tunneling regime, we in this article on the other hand deal with both tunneling and transparent ferromagnetic interfaces.
+Our study therefore is more exhaustive and our conclusions thereby universal.}